Mateusz-Kozlowski/Handwritten-Digits-Recognizer-2.0/README.md

 ![Sth](Screenshots//2351.png)

 # 3. How to install:
 If you're familiar with git you can clone the repo.
-Otherwise you can simply download whole project as compressed folder.
+Otherwise you can simply download whole project as a compressed folder.

 ![Sth](Screenshots//download.png)